 A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

-English Paper Piecing Made Modern, self-stick templates enable you straight stitch by hand or machine.
+English Paper Piecing Made Modern, self-stick templates enable you to straight stitch by hand or machine.

-Hours of preparing your EPP turns into minutes, when you do not not have to baste, whip-stitch or pull papers.
+Hours of preparing your EPP turn into minutes when you do not have to baste, whip-stitch, or pull papers.

 This is a guest post for Quilt Concert Series, presented by @Cassandra.Beaver and @lovinglylissa on Instagram.